 In 54 ESC member countries there were 19.9 million new cases of cardiovascular disease (CVD) and 108.6 million people living with CVD in 2017.
 Ischaemic heart disease (IHD) was the most common manifestation of CVD with 3.6 million new cases and 34.9 million people living with IHD.
-CVD is the most common cause of death in Europe accounting for 4.1 million deaths (2.2 mio in females, 1,9 mio in males) each year; corresponding to 47% of all deaths; 49% among women and 40% among men.
-Coronary heart disease (CHD) and cerebrovascular disease are the most common causes of cardiovascular death, and CHD accounts for 1.8 million deaths, corresponding to 19% and 20% of all deaths in men and women respectively.
-Notably, twice as many men than women under the age of 75 years die from CHD.
-There are considerable differences in the CVD burden across Europe with an almost five-fold increase from lowest to highest.
-Overall, the burden of CVD is larger in Eastern European countries with higher age-adjusted CVD death rates and disability adjusted life years attributed to CVD [1,2].
+CVD is the most common cause of death in Europe accounting for 4.1 million deaths (2.2 mio in females, 1,9 mio in males) each year; corresponding to 47% of all deaths among women and 39% among men.
+IHD and cerebrovascular disease are the most common causes of cardiovascular death and IHD accounts for 1.67 million deaths corresponding to 17% and 18% of all deaths in men and women, respectively.
+Notably, more than twice as many men as women under the age of 70 years die from IHD.
+There at considerable differences in the CVD burden across Europe with an almost five-fold increase from lowest to highest.
+Overall, the burden of CVD is larger in middle-income regions of ESC with higher age-adjusted CVD death rates and disability adjusted life years attributed to CVD .

-CVD has declined rapidly in almost all Western European countries, with a reduction of up to 30-50% in the last 10 years in some countries.
-The decline is observed in both men and women, and the majority can be attributed to improvements in primary and secondary prevention.
+The age-adjusted CVD incidence has declined rapidly in almost all Western European countries with up to 30-50% reduction in the last 10-15 years in some countries.
+The decline is seen in both men and women and the majority can be attributed to improvements in primary and secondary prevention.
 However, not all risk factors show a beneficial trend.
-While smoking rates and population cholesterol levels have gone down, obesity and diabetes are increasing.
-This causes some concern as to whether the beneficial development in the recent decades will continue or not.
+While smoking rates and population cholesterol levels have gone down, obesity and diabetes are increasing, causing some concern of whether the beneficial development seen in recent decades may not continue or even be reversed.
 Psychosocial stress, such as depression, anxiety and burn-out, which are now recognized as important contributors to CVD incidence and prognosis, are not declining.
-Also, disparities in CVD mortality, both east-west, socioeconomic and other disparities remain high and even increasing .
+Also, disparities in CVD mortality regional, as well as national socioeconomic and other disparities remain high and even increasing .
 According to the World Health Organization, CVD is responsible for the majority of the global loss of disability adjusted life-years.
 The most important modifiable risk factors responsible for global CVD burden are - in order of ranking - systolic blood pressure, diet, LDL-cholesterol, smoking, obesity, and plasma glucose but also environmental risks linked to climate changes are among the top-ranking modifiable risk factors .

-Since 1995-1996, the cross-sectional EUROASPIRE (European Action on Secondary and Primary Prevention to Reduce Events) study has evaluated the European prevention effort in patients <80 years with coronary disease (i.e. coronary artery bypass graft, percutaneous coronary intervention or an acute coronary syndrome).
-In the most recent cohort, EUROASPIRE IV (2012-2013), 78 centres from 24 European countries were included, 16,426 medical records were reviewed and 7,998 patients were interviewed.
-The median time between index event and interview was 1.34 years .
+Since 1995-1996 the cross-sectional EUROASPIRE (European Action on Secondary and Primary Prevention to Reduce Events) study has evaluated the European prevention effort in patients <80 years with coronary disease (i.e. coronary artery bypass graft, percutaneous coronary intervention or an acute coronary syndrome).
+In the most recent cohort, EUROASPIRE V (2016-2017), 131 centres from 27 European countries were included, 16,208 medical records were reviewed, and 8261 patients were interviewed.
+The median time between index event and interview was 1.1 years .

-Thus, while preventive cardiology has been a great success as shown by the decline in CVD mortality, there is still ample room for improvement.
-Registry studies have found that 18% of patients who suffered a myocardial infarction, suffer recurrent events within the first year .
+Thus, while preventive cardiology has been a great success measured by the age-adjusted decline in CVD mortality, there is still ample room for improvement.
+Registry studies have found that 18% of patients with myocardial infarction suffer recurrent events within the first year .
 It has been estimated that this could be more than halved if secondary prevention measures were more rigorously implemented.

 Country reports provided by National CVD Prevention Coordinators in ESC Member Countries.